flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

 ## Discontinuities After MANUAL Leg

 Sometimes discontinuities are also part of a procedure to indicate that manual guidance is required (mostly directed by ATC).
 The preceding legs are called MANUAL legs (Manual Termination leg).

-{==

-Approaches that are radar vectored without a MANUAL will also have a discontinuity by design.
-Please be aware of these approaches and follow the principles outlined below.

-==}

 A MANUAL leg stays on a constant TRK or HDG and has no termination point.